Negroni Sour

 What is cocktail foamer?

 Cocktail foamer is an easy-to-use ingredient that gives cocktails a foamy head, without the mess!
-Just a few dashes of this egg-free solution gives this drink perfect bubbles and the frothy mouth feel we're after.
-We found it to be a little less foamy than using traditional egg whites, but for the convenience, we think it's worth it.
+Just a few dashes of this egg-free solution give this drink perfect bubbles and the frothy mouthfeel we’re after.
+We found it slightly less foamy than traditional egg whites, but given the convenience, we think it’s worth it.

 Ingredients